apache/nuttx/configs/stm32f4discovery/README.txt

        configuration so nothing should appear on UART2 unless you enable some debug output or enable the USB monitor.

+       NOTE:  Using the SYSLOG to get debug output has limitations.
+Among those are that you cannot get debug output from interrupt handlers.
+       So, in particularly, debug output is not a useful way to debug the USB device controller driver.
+Instead, use the USB monitor with USB debug off and USB trance on (see below).

     4. Enabling USB monitor SYSLOG output.
 If tracing is enabled, the USB device will save encoded trace output in in-memory buffer; if the USB monitor is enabled, that trace buffer will be periodically